 In September 2017, Bird dispatched hundreds of its kick scooters onto the streets of Santa Monica, California.
-Much like the early days of ride-hailing companies like Uber and Lyft emerging, there was a backlash from the public and city officials alike.
+Much like the early days of ride-hailing companies like Uber and Lyft emerging, there was backlash from citizens and city officials alike.

-Yet, despite some regulatory hiccups along the way, the dockless scooter craze has taken off and witnessed aggressive growth.
-Several US-based scooter-sharing companies have already managed to reach unicorn status at lightning speeds as big investors pour millions of dollars into the space, though growth has since slowed given Covid-19.
+Despite regulatory hiccups along the way, the dockless scooter craze witnessed aggressive growth in its early years.
+Several US-based scooter-sharing companies achieved unicorn status at lightning speeds as big investors poured millions of dollars into the space, though growth has since slowed given Covid-19.

-As for shared bicycle programs, this scheme has existed in many major cities across North America for the last 10 years or so, with the first large-scale system launched in May 2009 in Montreal, but remain less popular than e-scooters.
+Shared bicycle programs have existed in many major cities across North America over the last decade, with the first large-scale system launched in May 2009 in Montreal, but remain less popular than e-scooters.

 California-based Bird was the first pure-play scooter-sharing startup to exist globally.

 The company achieved unicorn status in less than 9 months after being founded in September 2017, making it the fastest company in the world to reach a valuation of $1B.
-Only four months later, Bird doubled in valuation to $2B.
-Bird now operates in over 100 cities throughout North America, Europe, and more — though the vast majority of these cities are within the US.
+Just 4 months later, Bird doubled in valuation to $2B.
+Bird currently operates in 80 cities throughout North America, Europe, and more — though the vast majority of these cities are within the US.
 It previously had scooters on the streets of the Middle East and Latin America, but had to pull back as the startup rushed to cut costs.